ColinNg/animate-sass/README.md

 12 |            80% { transform: translateX(0%) skewX(-$base-degrees / 2); opacity: 1; }
 ```
-but they didn't publish a new package to the NPM Repository.
-The last published package was v0.8.2 (6 years ago) but they've added commits to their repo 3 years ago.
+but the last published package was 2017-11-27 (v0.8.2) so it does not contain these fixes.

 _*Sassy just-add-water CSS animation*_